Ventura Highway chords

 Dmaj7 G

-- The important thing is that you can sing or play the melody over the chords.
-I have kept the chords as simple as possible so that the majority of people can play along... enjoy.
+• The important thing is that you can sing or play the melody comfortably over the chords.
+I’ve kept the chord shapes as simple as possible so most people can play along... enjoy.

 Song Details: